Thinking of doing the Kumano Kodo trek in Japan? From advice to accommodation, this is all you need to know about hiking

 Photos of the Kumano Kodo

 This trip was in association with the Japanese National Tourist Office (JNTO), and with Explore Shizuoka, Hot Ishikawa and Visit Wakayama showcasing some of the different peninsulas in Japan.
-As always, views are entirely my own and without bias.
+As always, all views and opinions are my own.

 Are you about the hike the Kumano Kodo?
 If you have any questions at all about the trek at all then just let me know in the comments below!

 Like this blog post?
 Then make sure you Pin it!